 Sports management is a very broad field, and as a consequence, colleges offer degrees which all bear the name sports management, but which can have very different content and focuses.
 It is important to look into these differences to confirm that the degree program you choose will prepare you for your preferred career.

 Broadly speaking, however, in a sports management degree program, you’ll focus on learning business tactics like budgeting and marketing.
 Classes may look like the following:

 - Sports Marketing

 - Event Promotions for Sports

-In addition to coursework hours, you may also be required to complete an internship program for a sports management degree.
-In some cases, the school will set you up with an internship.
-You may also have to interview for an internship or be responsible for finding your own internship in the latter portion of the degree.
-It is important to apply for internships early on if you will be responsible for finding your own.
+Of note, it is important to apply for internships early on if you will be responsible for finding your own.
 Sports internships are extremely competitive and for some, it may be a numbers game.
 The more you apply for, the more chance you have of landing an internship.
 Some internships may pay a small stipend, but the majority will be unpaid and offer school credit.
 Regardless of payment, most internship programs receive hundreds of applicants every semester.

 Learn More About Careers in Sports Management, Salary, and Degree Options Through These Articles, and Use Royalty-Free our images of cartoon sports managers at work: